Smriti Khanna’s Mehndi: Smriti & Gautam Dance Their Heart Out; Radhika Madan & Others Attend! (PICS)

-A few months ago, Meri Aashiqui Tum Se Hi actors, Smriti Khanna and Gautam Gupta announced about their engagement and shocked their fans.
-The duo recently announced about their marriage.
+A few months ago, Meri Aashiqui Tum Se Hi actors, Smriti Khanna and Gautam Gupta shocked their fans by announcing their engagement.
+The duo recently announced their marriage.

 Smriti also had a rocking bachelorette party hosted by her friends Radhika Madan and others.
 Smriti and Gautam are all set to get married today (November 23).
 The mehndi ceremony was held yesterday, have a look at the pictures and video...